costr/recipes/jerky/Sweet and Spicy Jerky.md

 _NOTE: If you feel your meat is over dehyradated use a spray bottle of water to help slightly rehydrate the meat_

-_Personal note: I found this quite good but I could use more spice.
+_NOTE: I found this quite good but I could use more spice.
 I want to try this recipe with ghost pepper flakes instead of red pepper_

+_NOTE (update 7/15/19): I split off 1/4 of the mixture and added an additional 1T of ghost pepper flakes.
+This adds a nice kick but doesn't take it up too crazy.
+I feel that if you took the mix and heated it up slowly and then cooled completely you'd get a much better bloom of spice._